PalashSinha14/mess-meal-system/README.md

 Design Rationale

-The system focuses on explicit intent declaration rather than prediction API surface is intentionally minimal to reduce complexity Authentication exists only to associate actions with users The summary endpoint provides a single, reliable planning metric for staff The design can be extended to support cutoff times, roles, and forecasting
+The system focuses on explicit intent declaration rather than prediction API surface is intentionally minimal which reduces complexity Authentication exists only to associate actions with users The summary endpoint provides a single, reliable planning metric for staff The design can be extended to support cutoff times, roles, and forecasting